Sweefties/WatchOS2-NewAPI-WatchConnectivity-Example/README.md

 - connect your UIButton to your ViewController class
 - define your UIButton IBAction

-- example of code in controllers classes WKInterfaceController (for WatchOS) AND ViewController (for iOS App).
+Example of code in controllers classes WKInterfaceController (for WatchOS) AND ViewController (for iOS App) :

 - Add WatchConnectivity Framework
 ```swift